 - Rebalance and provide what is missing as high quality nutrients, natural vitamins or minerals

-My favorite cleansing formula for most dogs would include Livton, Chlorophyll complex and good non-dairy probiotics.
-The first two supplements are made by Standard Process which doesn’t allow to sell products online.
-However, you can email us to make a purchase request at firstname.lastname@example.org
+My favorite cleansing formula for most dogs would include Livton and Chlorophyll complex.
+These first two supplements are made by Standard Process and you can purchase them from our store if you have an up to date account.

 If your dog has been vaccinated, it is possible that the greenish discharge is in fact related to vaccine side effects.
 I’ve had countless cases where health issues completely disappeared after administration of Thuja 200 C. This homeopathic remedy is known to neutralize the side- effects of vaccines and I usually give 2 doses 12 hours apart.

-If these simple steps do not resolve the problem I highly recommend to your veterinarian.
+If these simple steps do not resolve the problem I highly recommend to see your veterinarian.

 Provide high quality supplements

-Beside wholesome and complete diet, I recommend providing your dog with what he or she need; wholesome diet and good selection of high quality supplements .
-Here are some examples of those that I give to my dog Skai and my cat Mina.
-There is a huge difference between synthetically made supplements and those who were “grown and designed by nature.
+There is a huge difference between synthetically made supplements and those who were “grown and designed by nature".
 Did you know that most of the vitamins on the market are made from chemicals?
-These supplements need to be replaced with natural ones in order to cleanse the body and stop eyed discharges from happening.
+These supplements need to be replaced with natural ones in order to cleanse the body and stop eye discharges from happening.